 Energy Efficiency Regulation Impacts: States and Utilities

-Many states have compelling needs for stringent appliance efficiency standards, either due to energy costs, state policy goals, regional differences, or other factors.
-As an example in California, the California Energy Commission (CEC) established an energy goal for zero net energy (ZNE) performance in new residential buildings by 2020 and in new commercial buildings by 2030 (California Public Utility Commission 2008).
-Aggressive energy goals like these were intended to be achieved in part through cost-effective energy efficiency measures.
-Federal appliance standards can be one of the strongest policy tools for reducing energy use in existing buildings and a significant part of achieving ZNE in both new and existing buildings.
+Many states have compelling needs for advanced appliance efficiency standards, either due to energy costs, state policy goals, regional differences, or other factors.
+Federal appliance standards can be one of the strongest policy tools for reducing energy use in existing buildings.
+For example, in California, the California Public Utility Commission (CPUC) established an energy goal for zero net energy (ZNE) performance in new residential construction by 2020 and in new commercial construction by 2030 (California Public Utility Commission 2008).
+Advanced appliance efficiency standards will play a significant part in achieving these goals.

-Utility rebate and other voluntary programs that incentivize efficient products, such as the Environmental Protection Agency’s (EPA’s) ENERGY STAR® Program, are critical to achieving economies of scale and driving cost down for advanced efficiency technologies.
+Utility rebate and other voluntary programs that incentivize efficient products, such as the Environmental Protection Agency (EPA) ENERGY STAR® program, are critical to achieving economies of scale that drive costs down for advanced efficiency technologies.
 These programs rely on energy consumption metrics based on DOE test procedure regulations.
-Thus, it is critical to periodically review and update test procedures to be periodically reviewed and updated, as prescribed in EPCA, to ensure the energy metrics are representative of new features, technologies, and actual performance.
+Thus, it is critical to periodically review and update test procedures, as prescribed in EPCA, to ensure the energy metrics are representative of new features, technologies, and actual performance.

 Energy Efficiency Regulation Impacts: Driving Innovation

 DOE energy efficiency regulations advance innovation in energy efficiency technology.
-Voluntary programs support commercialization of emerging technologies by incentivizing the adoption of promising technologies just out of the research and development phase.
-Adoption into regulations stimulates the development by appliance manufacturers of new, differentiated products in response to high-margin products becoming the industry standard.
-This process continues cyclically, as efficiency regulations are adopted and updated periodically, driving towards greater cost-effective efficiency innovations with each cycle (Eilert, et al. 2012).
+Voluntary programs support commercialization of emerging technologies by incentivizing the adoption of promising technologies in the early phase of market introduction and rapid increase of market adoption.
+Adoption into regulation stimulates the appliance manufacturers to develop new, differentiated products in response to their high-margin, high-efficiency products becoming the new baseline when new DOE standards take effect.
+For example, lighting efficiency regulations adopted in 2007 signaled a shift away from traditional incandescent light bulbs.
+At the time, CFLs were considered the prime candidate to fill the void; but over the next ten years, a significant amount of investment and innovation in this industry resulted in the introduction of several new product types that provided improved efficiency without the apparent quality or performance issues plaguing CFLs.
+These innovations included halogen light bulbs, and later LED light bulbs that are dimmable, have very good color quality, and are virtually indistinguishable from traditional products.
+This process continues cyclically, as efficiency regulations are adopted and updated periodically, driving products toward greater, cost-effective energy efficiency innovations with each cycle (Eilert, et al. 2012).

 In a retrospective study looking at the effect of DOE efficiency regulations, the study authors found that for each of the ten different products examined, manufacturers introduced and expanded the availability of new features as efficiency regulations took effect (Mauer, et al. 2013).

 Figure 2: Summary of benefits from appliance standards.